Team5-CS-Capstone/Team5-PKI_Scheduler/README.md

 - Feature to combine all cross listed classes as one entry
 - Documentation Pages for front and backend
 - Tests set up and ready to start unit tests
+- Color feature implented to indicate if current enrollment is above maximum